TLS Courses

 This course provides an introduction to international human rights law.
 Topics include the foundational and historical development of human rights, and the development of international and regional legal systems to protect human rights.
 Delivery mode: Traditional graduate, online, and accelerated.

-This study abroad course in The Hague, Netherlands, and Strasbourg, France, addresses the recognition and protection of human rights under international law.
-The course addresses the protection of human beings in the international human rights protection system, the regional systems for protecting human rights, as well as under international criminal law and international humanitarian law.
+In this study abroad course in The Hague, Netherlands, and Strasbourg, France, students address the recognition and protection of human rights under international law.
+Students address the protection of human beings in the international human rights protection system, the regional systems for protecting human rights, as well as under international criminal law and international humanitarian law.
 Students investigate the jurisprudence of human rights, including its history and development, as well as the theological and philosophical foundations for reflecting on the nature and scope of human rights.
 Students visit numerous international courts, museums, and a Nazi concentration camp, and have the unique opportunity to interact with human rights lawyers, judges, government officials, academics, and activists from around the world.
 Delivery mode: traditional graduate, online, and accelerated.

 MLS 951 Religious Liberty and the Law - 3 Hours

-This is an advanced course that examines critical issues of law and religion both in the United States and internationally.
-Issues to be addressed include the theological foundation of law and the legal foundation of theology; the relationship between church and state; religious discrimination and accommodation; prohibitions on blasphemy, apostasy, and defamation; persecution of and by religion; and the principles of law and regulations relating to churches and religious organizations, schools, and the military.
-Delivery mode: Traditional graduate, online, and accelerated.
+In this advanced course, students examine critical issues of law and religion both in the United States and internationally.
+Issues addressed include the theological foundation of law and the legal foundation of theology; the relationship between church and state; religious discrimination and accommodation; prohibitions on blasphemy, apostasy, and defamation; persecution of and by religion.
+Delivery mode: traditional graduate, online, and accelerated.

 MLS 952 Religious Freedom and Parental Rights - 3 Hours